 In order to facilitate appropriate models of sharing, it is important to understand the housing market and the extent and nature of local housing need, as different sharing models will be more or less relevant in different areas.
-In many parts of the South of England for example, the major barrier to accessing shared accommodation is the lack of suitable and affordable shared accommodation.
-Schemes based in these areas therefore may decide to focus on increasing supply and property standards.
-In many parts of the North of England however, this is not so much of a problem; the main issue instead being a lack of a sharing culture, so the schemes' focus may be on promotion to clients of sharing in the private rented sector (PRS) as a positive housing option, or as a new 'norm'.
+In high demand areas such as Aberdeen and Edinburgh for example, the major barrier to accessing shared accommodation is the lack of affordable shared accommodation.
+Schemes based in these areas therefore may decide to focus on increasing supply.
+In many parts of the West of Scotland and North of England however, this is not so much of a problem; the main issue instead being a lack of a sharing culture, so the schemes' focus may be on promotion to clients of sharing in the private rented sector (PRS) as a positive housing option, or as a new 'norm'.